kubernetes-sigs/aws-efs-csi-driver/docs/ON-PREMISE.md

 ### Decouple EC2 metadata service (IMDS)
 Since on-premise Kubernetes environment cannot access Amazon EC2 metadata service and cannot get information about instanceID, region and availabilityZone, additional environment variables need to be set, otherwise it will throw "could not get metadata from AWS: EC2 instance metadata is not available" described in [issue 468](https://github.com/kubernetes-sigs/aws-efs-csi-driver/issues/468).

-Environment variables need to be added for efs-plugin container in [controller-deployment.yaml](../deploy/kubernetes/base/controller-deployment.yaml), specify onPremise to let driver know it's a on-premise Kubernetes environment, and then follow the deployment guide above.
+Environment variables need to be added for efs-plugin container in [controller-deployment.yaml](../deploy/kubernetes/base/controller-deployment.yaml), specify onPremise to let driver know it's a on-premise Kubernetes environment, and then follow the deployment guide in [README.md](./README.md).
 Examples are shown below (instanceID can be mocked):

 ```
 ...